JanWielemaker/pharos/README.md

 # Pharos Static Binary Analysis Framework

+> This fork contains a port to use SWI-Prolog experimental tabling
+> intead of XSB.
+Please checkout the branch `swi` and find details
+> in share/prolog/oorules/README.md

 The Pharos static binary analysis framework is a project of the Software Engineering Institute at Carnegie Mellon University.
 The framework is designed to facilitate the automated analysis of binary